rancavil/tornado-rest/README.md

 We made changes from the last version to improve it and make it more easy.

-The last version works with Python 2 and 3.
+Last version works with Python 2 and 3+.

 Installation
 ------------

-You must have installed python version 2.7 or 3.4.
+You must have installed python version 2.7, 3.5.

+**Note:** We recommend using Python 3.5+.

 Download the api from github (https://github.com/rancavil/tornado-rest/archive/master.zip).